DIDLM: A SLAM Dataset for Difficult Scenarios Featuring Infrared, Depth Cameras, LIDAR, 4D Radar, and Others under Adverse Weather, Low Light Conditions, and Rough Roads: The DIDLM Dataset

 \section{The DIDLM Dataset}

-DIDLM stands for Difficult Scenarios Infrared Depth LiDAR Millimeter-wave, combining infrared cameras, depth cameras, 3D LiDAR, and 4D millimeter-wave radar to tackle complex environments with robust localization and mapping.
-We simultaneously build a ground robot and a vehicle containing the robot, which is fixed to the vehicle with a detachable device.
-The robot is divided into five layers, with the top three containing different sensors and the bottom two containing interfaces, wires, mobile power supplies and computers.
-The two views of the specific construction of the robot are shown in Figure 2; the types of data are shown in Figure 1 and 3.
+DIDLM, which stands for “Difficult Scenarios Infrared Depth LiDAR Millimetre-wave,” fuses infrared cameras, depth cameras, 3-D LiDAR and 4-D millimetre-wave radar to enable robust localisation and mapping in challenging environments.
+We deploy a ground robot that is rigidly attached to a vehicle platform via a quick-release mount.
+The robot’s mechanical stack comprises five tiers: the upper three hold the sensors, while the lower two accommodate power supplies, interfaces, cabling and onboard computers.
+An overview of the collected data types is given in Fig. 1, and front and side views of the robot assembly are shown in Fig. 2.